trambarhq/trambar/docs/getting-started.md

    ![Repository list](img/admin-repos-empty.png)

 6. All repositories imported from GitLab will appear.
-Click on the ones you wish to associate with the project to select them.
+Click the name of each repo you wish to associate with the project.
 Click the **Save repository list** button when you're done.

    ![Repository list](img/admin-repos-add-select.png)

-7. Trambar will begin to import past activities from the chosen repos.
-The process could take a long time if a repository has a long history.
+7. Trambar will begin to import past activities from the chosen repo(s).
+The process could take a long time if a repo has a long history.
 You can monitor its progress in the project summary page.
-The activity bar chart will update in real time as stories as created.
+The activity chart will update itself in real time as stories as created.

    ![Activity chart](img/admin-project-activity-chart.png)